 being effectively rolled out – they have vaccinated approx. 29% of the

-government have taken local initiatives to reduce covid numbers, such
+government has taken local initiatives to reduce COVID numbers, such

-of these restrictions stop us from delivering the program or itinerary
+of these restrictions stop us from delivering the programme or itinerary

 and with a like-minded team of people at the camp, being back in camp